Self-Esteem Therapy

 Excessive self-criticism and perfectionism can erode self-esteem over time.
 When individuals set unrealistically high standards for themselves and constantly judge their performance harshly, they may develop a negative self-image.
 This persistent self-criticism can undermine confidence and prevent individuals from recognizing their inherent worth and capabilities.

-Romantic relationships
+Unhealthy relationships

-Unhealthy or toxic romantic relationships can have a detrimental impact on self-esteem.
+Unhealthy or toxic relationships can have a detrimental impact on self-esteem.
 Being in a relationship where one feels unloved, unappreciated, or emotionally abused can reinforce negative beliefs about oneself.
 Additionally, experiencing rejection or betrayal in romantic relationships can further contribute to feelings of inadequacy and unworthiness.

 Lack of self-compassion